iabhijeet24/Uzence-Assignment/README.md

 - Dark/Light mode support
 - Loading and error states for better UX
 - Mobile-first responsive design
 - Deployed preview for live testing
+- Select All button in DataTable
+- Random Password Generator in Input Field
+- Eligiblity boolean change (True/False) on the basis of Age

 ---